trolliama/cripto-feeling/README.md

 ![alt text](readme-images/cripto-sentiment-front.png "Front Page")

 ## About
-> This is just an MVP site that i made to improve my skills with django REST framework and React.js
+> This is just an MVP site I made to improve my skills with django REST framework and React.js

 #### Tech and Librarys
  - Django